2024 Montana Grizzlies football team

 The 2024 Montana Grizzlies football team represented the University of Montana during the 2024 NCAA Division I FCS football season as a member of the Big Sky Conference.
-They were led by 14th-year head coach Bobby Hauck and played their home games at Washington–Grizzly Stadium in Missoula, Montana.
+They were led by head coach Bobby Hauck in the seventh season of his current stint and the fourteenth overall, as he was head coach from 2003 to 2009.
+The team played their home games at Washington–Grizzly Stadium in Missoula, Montana.